tdmckenney0/gemini-cms/README.md

  - `db`
     + Database-related files and instances.
  - `files`
-    + Files store on a CDN, Distributed Network, Network share, Torrent, etc.
+    + Files synced from external sources ("uploads") by users, e.g. IPFS, Torrent, GDrive, etc... for the backend to work with.
  - `public`
-    + Files served directly over gemini.
+    + Files served directly over gemini to the client.
  - `src`
     + Application source code.
  - `src/controllers`